evaera/RbxSync/README.md

 **Notice**: The executable will most likely cause Windows to alert you with a fullscreen SmartScreen warning because this file is not commonly downloaded.
 To run anyway, click *More info* then click *Run anyway*.
 If you're wary, you can build the plugin from the source with the instructions below.

 ## Installation
 RSync is designed with simplicity in mind: just download the executable and run it, and it will automatically install the plugin into ROBLOX Studio.
-Just let the application run in the tray while you're developing. (**Note**: If you have changed the plugin direcotry in your Studio settings, you will need to drag the RSync folder from `%localappdata%\Roblox\Plugins` to your configured plugins folder.)
+Just let the application run in the tray while you're developing. (**Note**: If you have changed the ROBLOX Studio Plugin directory, you will need to configure this before using RSync)

 Files will open with your system default `.lua` editor.

-RSync is designed to work on Windows only.

 **Note**: If you already have Studio open when you run the application for the first time, you will need to restart Studio for the plugin to load.